rpav/cl-autowrap/README.md

 ```

 Alternatively, there is now `cl-plus-c`, which can optionally be
-loaded for an alternate access mechanism:
+loaded for a different access mechanism:

 ```lisp
 (asdf:load-system :cl-plus-c)